InTeGrate Modules and Courses >Mapping the Environment with Sensory Perception > Unit 5: Sensory Map Development

 • Tracing scents or sounds to their sources: This type of map is similar to the type of map environmental investigators prepare when investigating environmental contamination.
 The map should highlight the relative strength (concentration) of the scents or sounds being investigated, environmental factors that would influence the migration and strength of the scents or sounds, and potential sources of the scents or sounds.
 This type of study would typically include a nearby area that is not impacted (preferably "up gradient" from the suspected source) for comparison.

 • Planning for further investigation: This type of map is similar to "Tracing scents or sounds to their sources" but uses scents and other indicators to identify areas that may have been impacted by contamination.
 The map would indicate the best locations to sample and types of samples to collect (air, soil, and/or water) based on the strength of the scents and geophysical conditions that would influence migration.
-Environmental sampling is not random, but is targeted based on the professional judgement of the scientist who must develop a holistic model of the area developed by making observations of interconnected environmental conditions.
+Environmental sampling is not random, but is targeted based on the professional judgment of the scientist who must develop a holistic model of the area developed by making observations of interconnected environmental conditions.

 The sensory data collected is not isolated; it is the result of a source's interaction with the social, biological, and geophysical systems surrounding it.
 The air temperature, wind direction and speed, topography, time of day, nearby land uses, vegetation, and many other factors impact the received sensory inputs.
 When making a map, the students will need to decide which information is relevant and needs to be included and what can be excluded without being misleading.
 Likewise, an environmental scientist developing a map needs to decide what to include and exclude and may choose to prepare a set of maps to highlight different types of information while presenting a comprehensive view of the subject area and its interacting systems.